Forged in Responsibility

 2. Compliance Support

 The CIE Office serves as a source of advice and support for University members to understand and meet regulatory compliance obligations.
-The CIE Office will work closely with University stakeholders to identify regulatory changes and new compliance obligations.
+The CIE Office works closely with University stakeholders to identify regulatory changes and new compliance obligations.

 3. Communication and Education

-The CIE Office identifies and oversees ongoing training activities.
-The CIE Office also works to improve community awareness of the University's ethical standards and reporting hotline.
+The CIE Office supports training initiatives as requested by University partner.
+The CIE Office also works to improve community awareness of the University's ethical standards and the Pitt Concern Connection.

 4. Internal Monitoring and Auditing